HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 You should then :

 * Clean up your 3rd-parties
-* Optimize your CSS and JS (starting with the easy technical optimizations and automating them)
+* Optimize your CSS and JavaScript (starting with the easy technical optimizations and automating them)
 * Review the design to make your page more sober (less visual content, less animations, etc) and streamline the user journey(s)

 Making your websites more sustainable is part of continuous improvement.
 Not everything can (or should) be done at once.
 Rely on best practices AND measurements to make sure you’re going the right way.
 Whether you’re working on an existing website or creating a new one from scratch, keep everyone in the team involved or at least aware of this topic.